MrR0807/Notes/understanding-parquet-file.md

 Thus, we need some kind of translation between the two representations.
 The translation from the in-memory representation to a byte sequence is called encoding (also known as serialization or marshalling), and the reverse is called decoding (parsing, deserialization, unmarshalling).

-As this is such a common problem, there are a myriad different libraries and encod‐ ing formats to choose from.
+As this is such a common problem, there are a myriad different libraries and encoding formats to choose from.

 ### Language-Specific Formats